Key Takeaways:

 • Shares can provide a strong and growing income stream.

 • Tax benefits might be available via franked dividends.
+More on tax-efficient investing can be found in Morgans wealth management resources.

-Key points to remember
+Key Points to Remember

 Shares are often considered risky due to potential short-term performance volatility.
-Over the long term however, shares have provided consistent investment returns.
+Over the long term, however, shares have provided consistent investment returns.

 Many dividends paid to shareholders include 'imputation credits'.
 The imputation credit and resulting tax benefit available from the dividends means the actual return from a stock needs to be "grossed up" to reflect its true value.